Once again I visited Codex, a 1920’s style speakeasy in Nashua, NH. Tonight I tried Maker’s Mark 46 Kentucky Straight Bourbon Whiskey.

 Is it worth the extra money for the 46, as opposed to the standard Maker’s?
 Only if you are fond of the extra oaky taste.
 I’m not.
 So the next time I come back to Codex, I might try a Scotch or a rye whiskey.

-Theresa Shea writes about Codex
+And check out what Theresa Shea writes about Codex

 [During the Prohibition] Speakeasies popped up in every city across America….
 Codex isn’t an ordinary bar, it’s a speakeasy.
 Inspired by the Prohibition Era, this bar is hidden.
 And by hidden I mean it’s disguised as a used bookstore on Elm Street… This storefront, however, is not the actual entrance… To get in, you’ll have to go down the side alley and find the unmarked door… Once you enter the “bookstore” you’re presented with a large bookcase and an apparent dead end…. take another look at the books.
 One of them is actually a secret lever!
 Pull the right book on the shelf, and you’ll be granted entrance through a secret door into the bar New England Today: Codex speakeasy